-After four years of choosing a personal word of the year, I can say with complete confidence that it’s an exercise everyone should try.
+After years of choosing a personal word of the year, I can say with complete confidence that it’s an exercise everyone should try.

 The process of choosing a word helps you focus on the goals and actions you want to work on for the next year.
 It also helps you determine your priorities, like whether you will concentrate on family, personal growth, career, etc.

 Because let’s be totally honest… it’s almost impossible for overwhelmed overthinkers to do all of those things without something to ground them and provide focus.
 It’s also totally okay to not worry about trying to do everything at once.

 Whether you work on one life area or several, having that common word to weave the parts of your life together really does help you focus and pay attention to how everything relates to the other parts.

 How to Choose an Inspirational Word for the New Year